 Castlevania III: Dracula's Curse

 After the battle, the heroes went their own ways.
 Trevor and Sypha got married and continued the Belmont clan.
-Grant worked to rebuild Romania and otherwise was never heard from again.
-And Alucard went into one of his many periods of slumber, hoping to rid the land of his power (and thus Dracula's power as well) fearing it was too dangerous to be unleashed on the world.
+Grant worked to rebuild Romania and otherwise was never heard from again (sorry Grant).
+Alucard, meanwhile, went into one of his many periods of slumber, hoping to rid the land of his power (and thus Dracula's power as well), fearing it was too dangerous to be unleashed on the world if left unchecked.

-Firstly, it stars a character other than Simon, on a home console.
-Simon Belmont was the star of the first two games, and while Christopher Belmont had starred the previous year in his own adventure on the Game Boy, Trevor was the first real glimpse many game players had that there was more to the clan of vampire hunters than just Simon.
+This game is important to the series for a few reasons.
+Firstly, it stars a character other than Simon Belmont on a home console.
+Simon Belmont was the star of the first two games in the series' release history, Castlevania and Castlevania II: Simon's Quest, and while Christopher Belmont had starred the previous year in his own adventure on the Game Boy, The Castlevania Adventure, Trevor was the first real glimpse many game players had that there was more to the clan of vampire hunters than just Simon.

 Of course, Alucard really shouldn't be named Alucard.
-If he was following proper naming conventions, taking Dracula's name would have meant he'd be named Dracula (remember, the ending "a" implies "son of").
+If he was following proper naming conventions, taking Dracula's name would have meant he'd be named "Draculaa" (remember, the ending "a" implies "son of").
 Instead, Alucard is Dracula spelled backwards (and is a reference to the Universal picture Son of Dracula, which, amusingly, actually didn't feature the Son of Dracula, just Dracula going under a different name).